Moxinilian/macroboard/README.md

 Nice.
 Just one small problem: those are two different APIs that cannot co-operate in a reliable way.
 The only option left is to write a custom driver to implement Linux-like functionality in the Windows NT kernel, which is hard to do in a secure way and costs multiple hundreds of dollars to publish because of certification requirements.
 I am not doing that.

 I used to have okay feelings about Windows as a platform before this experience.
-I would now like to quote Torvalds' famous words towards Nvidia and direct them at Microsoft on this one.
+Now, that's a different story.